Nesvilab/FragPipe/docs/tutorial_lfq.md

 <br>

 ### Set the output location and run
-On the ‘Run’ tab, use ‘Browse’ to make a new folder for the output files (e.g. ‘my-lfq-results’).
+On the ‘Run’ tab, use ‘Browse’ to make a new folder for the output files.
 Then click the ‘RUN’ button to start the analysis.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-run.png)